codelibs/fess-docs/en/13.5/admin/storage-guide.rst

 Overview
 ========

-On the Storage page, you can manage storage objects on the Object Storage Servers compatible with Amazon S3, such as MinIO.
+On the Storage page, you can manage storage objects on MinIO, a object storage server compatible with Amazon S3.

 Management Operations
 ========

 Object Storage Server Configuration
 --------

 Select System > General in the left menu and configure the following parameters on the Storage settings.